-Public and non-public bodies shall be obligated to provide the Data Protection Authority as well as any persons charged with the monitoring of compliance with data protection legislation by the Data Protection Authority:
+Public and non-public bodies shall be obliged to provide the following to the Data Protection Authority as well as any persons charged with the monitoring of compliance with data protection legislation by the Data Protection Authority:

-In the case of a non-public body, the person who is obliged to provide the information may deny the provision of information, if this would expose themselves or another person as set of the Code of Criminal Procedure to criminal prosecution.
+In the case of a non-public body, the person who is obliged to provide the information may deny the provision of information if doing so would expose them or another person as set out in the Code of Criminal Procedure to criminal prosecution.
 The person concerned shall be informed accordingly.

-The Data Protection Authority advises and provides support to data protection officers and takes into consideration their typical needs.
-The Data Protection Authority may demand the dismissal of a data protection officer if they do not have the expert knowledge needed to perform their tasks or if there is a serious conflict of interests as referred to in Article 38 (6) of Regulation (EU) 2016/679.
+The Data Protection Authority advises and provides support to data protection officers and takes their typical needs into consideration.
+It may demand the dismissal of a data protection officer if such individual does not have the expert knowledge needed to perform their tasks or if there is a serious conflict of interests as referred to in Article 38 (6) of the GDPR.